Writer's Guidelines

 Double checking facts is especially important when actions are attributed to individuals or companies.
 Contact the companies or individuals named to verify that the report is accurate, and they should be given a chance to provide their side of the story where appropriate.

 Since Security Management is not a technical or scholarly journal, footnotes should be avoided when possible.
 Information or ideas that are original to the cited publication should instead be attributed to the source within the text.
-For example, in an article about the pros and cons of employing security officers, an author could write "According to a study done by Forbes and published in its August 1993 edition, 99 percent of workers feel safer when security officers are present."
+For example, in an article about the pros and cons of employing security officers, an author could write "According to a study done by Forbes in August 2023, 99 percent of workers feel safer when security officers are present."

 Use footnotes if you aren't sure how to fit the information into the article.
 Editors will use that information as needed and will make adjustments to fit Security Management's style.